eloreprojects/programjs/README.md

 2. Import the feature set you would like to use (e.g. `import { algorithms } from 'programjs'`)
 3. Access specific implementation through the feature set object (e.g. `const sorted_array = algorithms.bubble_sort(array)`)

+## Testing
+To test, go to the base directory in terminal and run `node src/test/test.js`.

 ## Contributing
 If you're interested in contributing to program.js, refer to our guide at [CONTRIBUTING.md](https://github.com/eloreprojects/programjs/blob/master/CONTRIBUTING.md)!